swift-server/guides/llvm-sanitizers.md

 There is a [blog post](https://swift.org/blog/tsan-support-on-linux/) outlining the usage of TSAN.

 The short story is to use the swiftc command line options `-sanitize=address` and `-santize=thread` to each respective tool.

+Also for Swift Package Manager projects you can use `--sanitize` at the command line, e.g.:

+`swift build --sanitize=address myProgram`

+or

+`swift build --sanitize=thread myProgram`

+and it can be used for the tests too:

+`swift test --sanitize=address myProgram`

+or

+`swift test --sanitize=thread myProgram`